-Project Servator is a policing tactic that aims to deter, detect and disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
+Project Servator is a policing tactic that aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
 It is used by a number of UK police forces and the Royal Gibraltar Police.

-The approach relies on police working with the community – businesses, partners and members of the public – to build a network of vigilance and encourage suspicious behaviour and activity to be reported.
+The approach relies on police working with the community – businesses, partners and members of the public – to build a network of vigilance and encourage suspicious activity to be reported.

 What will I see?

 Project Servator involves police carrying out highly visible and unpredictable deployments that can happen anywhere at any time.